10 practical tips for getting into law school

 If you are thinking about going to law school, there are several steps you can take while you are an undergraduate to help you succeed.

-Aurora University alumni came together as part of AU’s Sundays @7 career conversations to share their advice on how to prepare for law school.
+Aurora University alumni came together as part of AU’s Sundays @ 7 Career Conversations with Alumni to share their advice on how to prepare for law school.
 Becoming a lawyer requires a college degree, typically three years of law school, and passing the state bar exam.

 Here are their top 10 tips: